 Another oversight issue for Congress concerns Navy efforts to complete the construction, testing, and certification of the weapons elevators on CVN-78.
-(The ship's weapons elevators transport missiles and bombs from the ship's weapon magazines to the ship's flight deck, so that they can be loaded onto aircraft that are getting ready to take off from the ship.)
-A November 2, 2018, press report states the following:
+(The ship's weapons elevators-referred to as Advanced Weapons Elevators (AWEs)-transport missiles and bombs from the ship's weapon magazines up to the ship's flight deck, so that they can be loaded onto aircraft that are getting ready to take off from the ship.)
+The issue was first reported in November 2018, and has been a matter of continuing oversight attention since then.
+The Navy has struggled for months to meet promises it has repeatedly made to the defense oversight committees to get the remaining nine AWEs built, tested, and certified.
+The Navy stated on October 23, 2019, that 4 of the ship's 11 weapon elevators had completed construction, testing, and certification.35 Prior to that, the reported figure had been 2 of 11 elevators since early 2019.36